 There's always been more than what meets the eye with Alex Rodriguez.
 His public image seems so sculptured, so robotic even, that when we do get a glimpse of the real(ish) A-Rod, it's fascinating.

 Cue New York magazine, and the handful of e-mails it published between A-Rod and Yankees president Randy Levine.
 Reporter Steve Fishman wrote the mag's "Chasing A-Rod" cover story earlier in December, and is now offering the public a chaser of A-Rod's once-private correspondence with his Yankees boss.
-(Sidenote: Your well-honed Internet skepticism might make think these e-mails are parody.
-New York mag assures The Stew they are real).

 The e-mails — snapshots of the last two and a half years in A-Rod's life — give interesting insight into the relationship between the Yankees and their $275 million star.
 Most of what's included is pointless rah-rah stuff, with Levine trying to motivate A-Rod to play better or be a better leader.
 Levine sounds, at times, like one of those quasi-motivational speakers you accidentally follow on Twitter.